-It’s late fall, the bass are gorging themselves in preparation for the winter and there are millions of shad populating the backs of creeks.
+As fall continues to progress, expect the bass to be gorging themselves on migrating shad in preparation for the winter.
 This means you need to be cranking shallow cover on your next trip to the lake.

 Elite Series pro and television personality Shaw Grigsby has a hard time putting down his shallow crankbaits this time of year.
 Although many anglers are beginning to stray from shallow crankbaits as the water temperatures continue to cool, he believes there are 10 reasons to stick with it and capitalize on some of the year’s most fun fishing action.